Are there specific areas for the players and parents?

 - Parents and spectators need to remain on the spectator side of the field.

 - Teams cannot warm up or watch games from the areas behind the goals.

 Yes.
 Referees are expected to constantly be learning, reflecting, and improving every time they step on the pitch.
 In addition:

 - Qualified referees are selected and invited to attend.
-The SYRA assigns referees to each State Cup game based on division, age group, and referee combined experience.
+The SYRA or their designated assignor assigns referees to each State Cup game based on division, age group, and referee combined experience.

 - There will be mentoring involved during State Cup after each match.
 Continued education allows referees to excel in their duties, advance, and learn the game at the next level.